ryanpcmcquen/superkey-launch/README.md

 If you are in the habit of remapping keycodes to keysyms (eg, using xmodmap), there are two issues you may encounter.

-1. You will need to restart xcape after every time you modify the mapping from keycodes to keysyms (eg, with xmodmap), or xcape will still use the old mapping.
+1. You will need to restart superkey-launch after every time you modify the mapping from keycodes to keysyms (eg, with xmodmap), or superkey-launch will still use the old mapping.

 2. The key you wish to send must have a defined keycode.
 So for example, with